 (b) that investigation as if it were a special inquiry.

-(2) Section 14 applies to and in relation to a person authorised within the meaning of subsection (1) as if references in that section to a special inquirer, the Minister or the special inquiry concerned were references to that person, the Commissioner or the investigation concerned, respectively.

-25. General powers of Commissioner

-(1) The Commissioner may by order published in the Gazette —

-(a) exempt the whole or any part of any public sector body from compliance with the whole or any part of any public sector standard or code of ethics; and

-(b) repeal or amend any exemption made under this subsection.

-(2) The Commissioner may do all things that are necessary or convenient to be done for or in connection with the performance of the functions of the Commissioner.

-26. Declaration by Commissioner

-The Commissioner, before entering upon the duties or exercising the powers vested in the Commissioner by this Act, shall make and subscribe before the Governor in Executive Council a declaration in the form of the form set out in Schedule 4.

-27. Staff of Commissioner

-There shall be appointed such public service officers as are necessary to enable the Commissioner to perform his or her functions.
+(2) A person authorised under subsection (1) must —

+(a) within such period as the Commissioner requires, prepare a report on the conduct and findings of, and any recommendations resulting from, an investigation by the person; and

+(b) immediately after preparing the report, provide the Commissioner with a copy of the report.

+[Section 24 amended by No. 39 of 2010 s.
+24 and 69.]

+[25-27.
+Deleted by No. 39 of 2010 s.
+25.]

+Division 4 — Acting appointments

+[Heading inserted by No. 39 of 2010 s.
+26.]

-28. Acting Commissioner for Public Sector Standards
+28. Acting Commissioner appointed by Governor

-(1) The Governor may, on the recommendation of the Minister, appoint a person to act in the office of the Commissioner whenever —
+(1) The Governor may, on the recommendation of the Minister, appoint a person to act in the office of Commissioner during a period when —

-(a) the Commissioner is on leave of absence, or is unable to perform the functions of the office of Commissioner, or is absent from the State, for a period which is likely to exceed 30 days and in respect of which a delegation is not in force under section 23(b);
+(a) the Commissioner is on leave of absence, or otherwise unable to perform the functions of Commissioner, or is absent from the State; or

-(b) the Commissioner has been suspended from office under section 18(3) or (4); or
+(b) the Commissioner is suspended from that office under section 18(3) or (4); or

-(c) the office of Commissioner is vacant.
+(c) that office is vacant.

 (2) Before making a recommendation under subsection (1), the Minister shall consult the parliamentary leader of each party in the Parliament.

-(3) A person appointed to act under subsection (1) is, while that appointment subsists, to be known as the Acting Commissioner for Public Sector Standards.
+(3) A person appointed to act under subsection (1) is, while that appointment subsists, to be known as the Acting Public Sector Commissioner.

 (4) An acting appointment subsists until —